 Should the request be declined by the Head Teacher and the parent / carer continue to take the holiday, the absence will be marked as unauthorised.
 This could lead to a request being made to the Local Authority for the implementation of a fixed penalty fine.
 This will be dependent on the length of absence.

 In accordance with the Local Authority code of practise a fine can be implemented for 10 sessions of unauthorised absence which can be accumulative over the academic year.
-This fine may be up to £120.
+This fine is up to £120 per parent per child .

 Brentnall Community Primary School has implemented the following criteria in order to manage holidays in term time fairly and equitably across the school:

 - Under normal circumstances, school will not authorise any holiday.

 Exemption to the above that will be considered, but not necessarily granted permission, will include:-

 - Medical evidence provided recommended holiday due to: Convalescence,Stress related illness, Family death